Hematology and Oncology

 The Division of Hematology and Oncology conducts research and treats all types of adult cancers including solid tumor cancers and hematological (blood) disorders, as well as coagulation disorders and non-cancerous blood diseases.
 With over 80 faculty members representing a broad range of professional training and expertise, our dedicated team of professionals is committed to cancer care through:

-- research to better understand and treat cancers;
+- Research to better understand and treat cancers

-- state-of-the-art patient care and personalized cancer therapy;
+- State-of-the-art patient care and personalized cancer therapy

-- clinical trials, including Phase I drug development with subsequent Phase II and Phase III testing;
+- Clinical trials, including Phase I drug development with subsequent Phase II and Phase III testing

-- training future cancer doctors and researchers; and
+- Training future cancer doctors and researchers

-- cancer chemotherapy, pharmacology, and biological therapy with an emphasis on solid tumors.
+- Cancer chemotherapy, pharmacology, and biological therapy with an emphasis on solid tumors